 Who can help me collect music royalties?

 Like I said, all this music royalty stuff can be really confusing and complicated.
-The good news is there are services that track and collect the royalties you are owed.
-For the publishing side of things, there’s a publishing administrator or publishing admin.
-Below are the 4 main areas independent artists are going to need to register or sign up for that should cover most music royalty sources.
+The good news is there are services that track and collect the royalties you are owed, like a publishing administrator or publishing admin.
+Below are the 4 areas independent artists are going to need to register or sign up for that should cover most income sources from music royalties.

 Publishing admin services, like SongTrust, help to collect royalties generated from your music compositions all around the world.
 This includes mechanical royalties from someone streaming, downloading or using your song in a cover.
 Some services will charge a yearly fee to collect but some just take a percentage.